Alexkael/Randomized-Adversarial-Training/README.md

 python TRADES_first_second/train_first_second.py
 ````

 Note that, to further reduce complexity, we implement First and Second Taylor terms with an approximation method described in Appendix D of the paper.
-In practice, we use Hadamard product to replace Kronecker product when optimizing second Taylor terms.
+When optimizing second Taylor terms in practice, we use Hadamard product to replace Kronecker product.

 # Evaluation
 PGD and CW evaluation with epsilon=0.031: